olls/sudoku-solver/help.md

 Otherwise if the file is an image, printed or in another format you will have to type it in to the text box manually.
-To do this just type in every letter in the puzzle left-to-right, top-to-bottom, using a `0` or `.` for a blank cell.
+To do this just type in every number in the puzzle, left-to-right, top-to-bottom, using a `0` or `.` for a blank cell.
 The text should be 81 characters long, do not put any other characters in the puzzle to indicate boxes or new lines, the program will work this out on its own.